Factory Trawlers and Fish Processing Vessels

 Alaska Fishing Companies With Bering Sea Pollock fishing quota shares: American Seafoods, Arctic Storm, Coastal Villages, Glacier Fish Co., Starbound, Trident Seafoods, Highland Light, Ocean Peace

 Maritime Injury lawyer James Beard represents crewmen and fish processors working aboard Alaska catcher processors in the Bering sea.
 Beard has successfully represented hundreds of fish processors and crewmen who were injured working aboard catcher processors in the Bering Sea.
 He has litigated against all the big fishing companies including American Seafoods, Arctic Storm, Coastal village, Glacier Fish Co., Starbound, and Trident Seafoods.
-From the bottom of the freezer hold, through the processing deck to the trawl deck, Beard understands the work aboard catcher processor vessels, and he knows how injuries to crewmen and fish processors could have been prevented.
+From the bottom of the freezer hold, through the processing deck to the trawl deck, Beard and his partners at Johnson Beard & Trueb PC understand the work aboard catcher processor vessels, and they know how injuries to crewmen and fish processors could have been prevented.

 Commercial fishing in the Bering Sea is highly regulated.
 In 1998 the American Fisheries Act (AFA) was passed.
 Vessels of 100 feet or greater participating in United States fisheries must have 75% or greater ownership and control by United States citizens.
 Under AFA, Bering sea Pollock quota shares were allocated to qualifying vessels.
 The catcher processor fleet was assigned 40% of the Pollock catch in the Bering Sea, 50% was allocated to catcher vessels, and 10% to motherships.
 Any one individual or entity was prohibited from harvesting more than 17.5% of the catch.
 14 catcher processors, owned by seven companies, participated in the 2015 Bering Sea Pollock fishery harvesting approximately a half billion metric tons of Pollock.
 All of the Bering Sea catcher processor vessels except one (the Northern Hawk) are home ported in Seattle, Washington.
 Five catcher processor vessels owned by American Seafoods accounted for nearly one half (47.37%) of the catcher processor fleets allocated share.
 The Bering Sea catcher processor fleet harvests more than one third of the total weight of commercial fish landed in the United States each year.